JacobThompson/algorithms/java/insertionSort/README.md

 # Implementation of insertion sort in Java.

+This is an implementation of insertionSort in java, with unit testing.

+This demonstration relies on Gradle

-To compile and run:
+To compile, test, and run:
 ```
-javac insertionSort.java
-java insertionSort
+./gradlew run
 ```

 Tested on OpenJDK 19